===

 I say “probably” because there’s really no guessing what Pierre Trudeau got up to.
 Meanwhile, the Prime Minister’sGeneral Pattern denies any knitting responsibility:

 “The concept of the photo shoot was not dictated by the Prime Minister’s office,” [McTernan] said.
-“The Women’s Weekly arranged the photo shoot, including requesting the Prime Minister knit and that her dog, Reuben, attend.”
+“The Women’s Weekly arranged the photo shoot, including requesting the Prime Minister knit and that her dog, Reuben, attend.”“That is absolutely false,” said the magazine’s associate editor Caroline Overington, who wrote the accompanying article in the magazine.

 Do they count for double if the hands are holding knitting needles?